 Whole numbers, fractions and mixed numbers, decimals, ratio, proportion, percent, measurement, geometry, introduction of Algebra, solving equations, and statistics.
 This is a Pass/Fail course.
+This course is designed to prepare the student to become math proficient.

 MA 095.
 Intermediate Algebra (3)